 Since December 2019, Coronavirus (COVID-19), a severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), has been spreading worldwide, affecting the lives and wellbeing of millions of people around the world.
-The first case of COVID 19 in Costa Rica was confirmed on March 6, 2020, and the virus has been circulating in the country ever since.
+The first case of COVID 19 in Costa Rica was confirmed on March 6, 2020, and the virus circulated in the country ever since.

 COVID 19 in Costa Rica

 Since the beginning of the COVID -19 pandemic in Costa Rica, the local government has taken a very fast and proactive role in managing coronavirus in the country.
 They closed schools, prohibited mass gatherings, shut all non-essential businesses, and closed the borders within just 10 days of the first case being confirmed in the country.

 A few months into the pandemic, Costa Rica has been praised for being one of the most successful nations in the fight against Coronavirus.
 The country had the lowest death rate in all of Latin America and has been one of the most successful at flattening the curve.